qpfiffer/qpfiffer.com/posts/2015-05-23-Sparse_vectors.markdown

 ```

 Finally, we have **offset**. **offset** is the __actual__ offset for
 our in-memory representation of the vector.
+Assume `F` and `V` are just
+random things we're sticking in the array.
 For another poorly-illustrated example:

     _____________________
     |   | F |   |   | V |